 Storage bins filled with things like tree ornaments, artificial Christmas trees, wreaths, garlands, holiday lights, and holiday lawn inflatables can be stashed up high.

 Your daily routine can even run a little smoother simply by using this out-of-the-way storage space for your holiday decorations.
 There won’t be bulky storage bins taking up valuable garage floor space, which makes parking more difficult.

 And less floor clutter means extra space for keeping tools, sports equipment, and other items you use regularly more efficiently stored and easier to access.

 While the garage is a perfect spot for many of your holiday decoration storage requirements, it’s not the best storage area for certain items unless it’s climate-controlled.

-The extreme temperature fluctuations and excess moisture found in many garage environments makes them less than ideal for storing these holiday decorations:
+The temperature fluctuations and excess moisture found in many garage environments makes them less than ideal for storing these types of holiday decorations:

 Another reason to avoid storing fabric-based and food-based decorations in the garage is that they can attract pests.